LukePhairatt/projects/README.md

 Online Graph SLAM for mapping.

 [RawLidarMotion](https://github.com/LukePhairatt/SLAM_DEMOS/tree/master/OnlineGraphSlam/RawLidar_Project)
 The experiment makes use the data from EKF/PF project on the implementation of Scalable Online Graph SLAM for landmarks mapping.
-I have implemented 2 models of observation: (range and bearing) and (distance x and distance y).
+I have implemented 2 models of the observation process: (range and bearing) and (distance x and distance y).
 The formula is based on a Probabilistic Robotics book (Thrun etc.) with 3DoF robot pose.

 [UdacityAI](https://github.com/LukePhairatt/SLAM_DEMOS/tree/master/OnlineGraphSlam/UdacityAI_Project)
-The work here is simpler.
-It uses the generated measurements (distance to a landmark) and motion command.
-The robot state is x,y position with no heading.
-The landmark measurement is a distance x,y from the current robot position.
+The work here provides the basic implementation on the graph update without the formula.
+It uses the generated measurements (dx,dy distance to a landmark) and motion command (dx,dy motion).
+The robot state is considering only the x,y position with no heading.
+The landmark measurement is a distance dx,dy from the current robot position.

 **Finding Lane** [(project)](https://github.com/LukePhairatt/SDC-FindingLaneLines-Project1)
 Video processing to detect lane lines.